Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 **Data Collection:**

+* Expands time macros in `--filename` on every run, so logfiles whose name contains the current date (`laravel-{today}.log`, `{%Y}{%m}{%d}.log`, etc.) can be monitored directly.
+The state DB is keyed off the unexpanded template, so the read offset and pending matches carry over when the resolved filename changes on the next day and no wrapper script is needed.
 * Reads the logfile forward from the last known offset, only scanning new lines since the previous run
 * Detects logfile rotation by tracking the file's inode and size; resets to the beginning when rotation is detected
 * Uses SQLite state persistence to store the file offset and all matching lines between runs